-If staff suspect or hear an allegation or complaint of abuse or neglect from a child or any third party, they must act immediately and follow the relevant procedure below.
+If staff suspect or hear an allegation or complaint of abuse, neglect or exploitation from a child or any third party, they must act immediately and follow the relevant procedure below.
 Staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.